IBM/decentralized-energy-fabric-on-IBP20/README.md

 The network consists of Residents, Banks and Utility Companies.
 Residents can exchange coins for energy among each other.
 The application assumes a pre-paid system where transactions occur after the energy is consumed and the values are updated.
 The Resident can exchange coins for Fiat money (USD) with Banks on the network.
 The Residents can also transact coins for energy with a Utility company on the network.

 The code pattern demonstrates how a Node.js smart contract can be packaged using the IBM Blockchain Platform Extension for VS Code.
 Then, using the extension, you can set up a local instance of the Hyperledger Fabric network, on which you can install and instantiate the contract.
+Lastly, the application is setup with a Node.js server using the Fabric Node SDK to process transactions that communicate with the network.

 When you have completed this code pattern, you will understand how to:

-* Develop a Node.js smart contract
-* Package and deploy the smart contract to a local instance of Hyperledger Fabric using IBM Blockchain Platform Extension for VS Code
+* Package the smart contract using IBM Blockchain Platform Extension for VS Code
 * Setup a Hyperledger Fabric network on IBM Blockchain Platform 2.0
 * Install and instantiate smart contract package onto the IBM Blockchain Platform 2.0
 * Develop a Node.js server with the Hyperledger Fabric SDK to interact with the deployed network